boldcode-io/vagrant-for-docker/README.md

 # Vagrant for docker

-A boilerplate project to run docker within Virtualbox, with the help of vagrant.
+A ready-for-work environment to run docker + various programming languages with the help of vagrant (and Virtualbox).

-It aims to help Windows users which have difficulties running Docker.
+It aims to help Windows users which have difficulties running Docker or Unix tools.

 ## Prerequisites

+* Optional : Install chocolatey
-* Install Virtualbox
+* Install Virtualbox (with `choco install virtualbox`)
-* Install Vagrant
+* Install Vagrant (with `choco install vagrant`)

 ## Usage